Our Society Heritage

 The Archival Center for Radiation Science, University of Tennessee, Knoxville, Tennessee

-This center, described previously, has in addition to the HPS Archives, over forty collections from the lives and work of prominent radiation scientists.
-Included among the older collections are Antoine Lacassagne, Louis H. (LH) Gray, Alexander Hollaender, Lauriston S. Taylor, Douglas E. (DE) Lea, Charles Congdon, George Hevesy, Arnold Sparrow, Farrington Daniels, Otto Hahn, and Richard Setlow.
+This center, described previously, has in addition to the HPS Archives over 40 collections from the lives and work of prominent radiation scientists.
+Included among the older collections are those of Antoine Lacassagne, Louis H. (LH) Gray, Alexander Hollaender, Lauriston S. Taylor, Douglas E. (DE) Lea, Charles Congdon, George Hevesy, Arnold Sparrow, Farrington Daniels, Otto Hahn, and Richard Setlow.
 Recent (though partial) additions include those of Newell Stannard and Ronald Kathren.

 The center has a composite guide to the radiation research collection that lists all items folder by folder.
 For further information, contact: